LION BUDOKAN KARATE INTERNATIONAL

 - Extra pants should not be worn underneath the Karate pants.

-Specific Guidelines for Girls/Women
+Specific Guidelines

 - The standard LBKI Karate uniform with the club badge is mandatory.